mclevey/CV/cv_mclevey.md

 \ind John McLevey, *Alexander Graham*, and *Pierson Browne*.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."

-\ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, and Kathryn S. Plaisance.
-"Is there a citation penalty for scientifically relevant philosophy of science?"
+\ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
+"Knowledge diffusion and status boundaries: A network analysis of the relationships between philosophy of science and the sciences."

 <!-- \ind John McLevey.
 "Interdisciplinarity and Intellectual Backbones in the Social Sciences: A Multi-National Comparison." *In Progress*   -->